• Features

 Related Articles

-• Remove Authors and Style in Sitemap XML
+• How to Remove Authors and Style in Sitemap XML

 WP Ghost - Best Practice